marklawton/writeups/serverfromhell/README.md

 ```
 ### bannergrab.txt
 ```
-within all the maddness we see go to port 12345
+within all the maddness we see go to port [REDACTED]

-nc serverfromhell 12345
+nc serverfromhell [REDACTED]

 NFS shares are cool, especially when they are misconfigured It's on the standard port, no need for another scan